 The Primary Experience Programme (PEP) is a scheme launching in autumn 2012 offering male graduates the opportunity to gain ten days' experience in a primary school.

 Candidates will need to show evidence of the following:

 Extra skills, such as music, art, IT, drama, sport, community and modern languages, can be advantageous.

 To teach in Scotland, Wales or Northern Ireland, you must be registered with the relevant teaching council: the General Teaching Council for Scotland (GTCS) , the General Teaching Council for Wales (GTCW) or the General Teaching Council for Northern Ireland (GTCNI) .

-Full details of routes into initial teacher training (ITT), PGCE courses, taster courses, fees and the financial incentives can be found at where to start, routes into teaching, applying for a PGCE and on the Teaching Agency website.
+Full details of routes into initial teacher training (ITT), PGCE courses, taster courses, fees and the financial incentives can be found in routes into teaching and applying for teacher training.
 For training in Wales, see Teacher Training & Education in Wales ; in Scotland, see Teach in Scotland ; and in Northern Ireland, see the Department of Education for Northern Ireland (DENI) .